Qucs/qucs-help/source/BasSim.rst

 Spice4qucs allows schematic component properties to be defined in the same way as Qucs.
 Components values are converted automatically into SPICE compatible netlist format.
 There is no need for manual adaptation by users.
-However, please note that not all the predefined Qucs components are available for simulation with ngspice or Xyce.
+However, please note that not all the predefined Qucs components are available for simulation with Ngspice or Xyce.
 A number of tables provided in later sections of the text list which components can be used with which simulator.
 Following placement and wiring of components, plus the addition of one or more simulation icons, SPICE simulation is launched using the Qucs menu sequence  *Simulation* -> *Simulate with Spice*.